 Traders are individuals admitted for trading as mentioned above.
-A trader can act as agent trader (account A), as riskless principal trader (account R), as proprietary trader (account P), as liquidity provider ("Designated Sponsor" or "Market Maker", account M) or as Retail Member Organization (account B).
+A trader can act as agent trader (account A), as riskless principal trader (account R), as proprietary trader (account P) or as liquidity provider ("Designated Sponsor" or "Market Maker", account M), as Retail Member Organization (account B) or as Retail Liquidity Provider (account L)3.
 Orders will be flagged accordingly.
 Three hierarchy levels of traders are distinguished.
-Besides the trader, who can only maintain own orders, there is the Head Trader, who can maintain own orders as well as orders of all other traders within the same trader group, and the Supervisor, who can maintain own orders as well as orders of all other trader in trader in trader groups of the Business unit.
+Besides the trader, who can only maintain own orders, there is the Head Trader, who can maintain own orders as well as orders of all other traders within the same trader group, and the Supervisor, who can maintain own orders as well as orders of all other trader in trader groups of the Business unit.